Danny5487401/go_advanced_code/chapter12_net/io_multiplexing.md

 	if errcode != pollNoError {
 		return errcode
 	}
-	// As for now only Solaris, illumos, and AIX use level-triggered IO. if GOOS == "solaris" || GOOS == "illumos" || GOOS == "aix" {
+	// As for now only Solaris, illumos, and AIX user level-triggered IO. if GOOS == "solaris" || GOOS == "illumos" || GOOS == "aix" {
 		netpollarm(pd, mode)
 	}